Facts about Rodrigo Duterte

 A few months into his presidency, Duterte declared martial law and began making headlines for “reorienting” his country’s foreign relationships away from the U.S. and toward China and Russia.

-Despite international complaints about his human rights record, and increasing domestic economic woes, Duterte remains popular as president.
+Despite international complaints about his human rights record, and increasing domestic economic woes, Duterte remained popular as president until the end of his term and had a significant influence on the 2022 election.